jantacy/mobilemodels/README.md

 # mobilemodels
-https://github.com/KHwang9883/MobileModels，to output result of dataframe
+rely on [KHwang9883's MobileModels](https://github.com/KHwang9883/MobileModels)，to output a result of dataframe